abylays/ShoeStore-app/README.md

 # The Shoe Store

+This is a Shoe store app where you can register and see list of shoes to buy.
 This project consist of five screens:

 1. Login screen: Email and password fields and labels plus create and login buttons